On this page:-

 Robby's page http://www.wb5rvz.com/sdr/RXTX_V6_3/image_rejection_hints.htm No mention of transmit, remember this is never automatic!
 You need to check this on all SDR transmitters.

-I am beginning to alter Alberto's manual to describe the HDSDR's development from it. https://sites.google.com/site/g4zfqradio/winrad
+My edited version of Alberto's manual to describe HDSDR's development from it. https://sites.google.com/site/g4zfqradio/winrad